The cost of retirement

 For your application for phased retirement to be successful, you must have your employer’s permission, and your new salary must be at least 20% less than the previous twelve months averaged earnings.
 How phased retirement could work for you will depend on your individual membership, i.e. whether you’re a member of the final salary or career average arrangement.

-Your pension options
+Your personal pension options

 As well as having the option of choosing when you retire, there may be some flexibility on how you access your personal pension benefits.
 This does depend on the pensions you hold and your personal circumstances, and bear in mind that there are tax implications to consider.
-You can learn more about your pension options here.

 - Leaving your pension pot untouched